Home » Education » Our Residency Programs » Orthopaedic Surgery Residency Training

 Our Mission Statement

-The mission of the orthopaedic surgery residency program is to provide the foundation for a lifetime of learning and practice of orthopaedic surgery, and to produce graduates who exemplify the highest ideals of our profession.
-It is our purpose to excel in clinical service, education, and research while maintaining the highest ethical standards, providing compassionate healthcare services, and ensuring responsible stewardship of available resources.
+The mission of the orthopedic surgery residency program is to provide a solid foundation for a lifetime of learning and practicing orthopedic surgery.
+Our goal is to produce graduates who exemplify the highest ideals of our profession.
+We strive for excellence in clinical service, education, and research while upholding the highest ethical standards.
+We are committed to providing compassionate healthcare services and ensuring responsible stewardship of available resources.

 Program Overview